-There was much to celebrate for the Club’s Academy this week, with Lukas Nmecha selected in Pep Guardiola’s matchday squad to face Wolves, while the England trio of Curtis Anderson, Phil Foden and Joel Latibeaudiere helped the Young Lions to the final of the U17 World Cup.
+There was much to celebrate for the Club’s Academy this week, with Lukas Nmecha selected in Pep Guardiola’s matchday squad to face Wolves, while the England trio of Curtis Anderson, Young Lions to the final of the U17 World Cup.

 Jacob Davenport was also involved in the first team’s preparations for Wolves and Eric Garcia was part of the Spain squad that played in the World Cup semi-finals in India, too.